Find out what exchange destinations are open to your program through our searchable exchange database.

 After submitting your application, you will be contacted for an interview.

-In addition to the program-specific exchanges, ALL Ryerson University students are eligible to apply to the Ontario Universities International exchange program to study in China , India , Germany , or France .
+In addition to the program-specific exchanges, all Ryerson University students are eligible to apply to the Ontario Universities International, external link, opens in new window exchange program to study in China, external link, opens in new window, India, external link, opens in new window, Germany, external link, opens in new window, or France, external link, opens in new window.
 Each program offers the possibility for exchange with more than ten partner universities.
-The programs offered include both full semester and summer programs.
-Scholarships are provided to all approved participants who are Canadian citizens or permanent residents.
+The programs offered include both full semester and summer programs .

 Ensure that you are eligible to participate by reviewing the eligibility guidelines found on each country program’s website.
 You also must meet the Ryerson criteria of a minimum CGPA of 2.5 or higher with a clear academic standing.